AarshAlpPatel/WhoIsNext/README.md

 # Common Errors
 1) When prompted for the file name in the JavaFX application, include the extension of the file.
 Ex) Text.csv NOT Text
 2) When prompted for the amount of individuals needed to finish the task, make sure the number is less than or equal to the number of individuals that are on the file that you wrote.
 Otherwise a RunTime error will occur.
+# What would you like to see?
+Please fill out this form for feedback and ideas you would love to see implemented: https://forms.gle/2E5gP4mqSGeZwJE26